10 productivity apps to make positive changes in 2024, tried and tested by us

 Do productivity apps work?

-Productivity apps are essentially what you make of them.
-I discovered that the more effort I put into using the various ones I tested properly - like religiously filling out the to-do lists, or sticking to the 25-minute Pomodoro Timer - the greater the benefits were.
+Yes - but just like anything else, productivity apps are what you make of them.
+I discovered that the more effort I put into using the various ones I tested properly - like religiously filling out the to-do lists or sticking to the 25-minute Pomodoro Timer - the greater the benefits were.

-One of the key perks of using apps to achieve more is that they are usually designed in a seamless way to make your life easier - be that widgets on your home screen, or automatic back ups.
+One of the key perks of using apps to achieve more is that they are usually designed in a seamless way to make your life easier - be it widgets on your home screen or automatic backups.
 What's more, unlike a physical planner or timer, access to them will always be in the palm of your hand.
-This is something I really started to appreciate.
+This is something I started to appreciate.

 I found that some categories of productivity apps were more useful than others.
 The options that aimed to improve focus by eliminating other digital distractions were, personally for me, the most effective (hello Forest!).
 Then there was the clever way in which some used tools like audio to enhance creative flow (looking at you, Brain.fm).

 Additionally, the apps that enabled you to save time - be that using clever timers (like MinimaList) or routinely adding bookings to your schedule (such as Google Calendar) - were also incredibly helpful.
-And, finally, cost was also an important factor, because I found that it wasn't always necessary to upgrade in order to enjoy the main perks.
+And, finally, the cost of the app was also an important factor, because I found that it wasn't always necessary to upgrade to enjoy the main perks.

 Lauren Clark